-The Rolls Royce manufactured Trent 1000 engines are the only engine option on Boeing’s 787.
-The issue is cracks appearing in the engine blades.
+The Rolls Royce manufactured Trent 1000 engines are one of two engine options for Boeing’s 787 – the other is the General Electric GEnx.
+The issue for the Rolls-Royce engines have been cracks appearing in the engine blades.
 The problem has been ongoing for some time.

 In 2018, the FAA issued guidance that aircraft using the Trent 1000 engine must be within two and a half hours of a diversion airport.
 This briefly halted long haul over ocean flights that many airlines were planning.

 That advice has since been lifted, seeing the 787 start to cross oceans again, but the fundamental issue surrounding the engine blades still hasn’t been fixed.